 - Walking Shoes: Since much of a trip to Singapore will involve walking around the city, picking up a pair of comfortable casual walking shoes is the way to go.
 I personally love the casual look and comfort of Sketchers Men’s Go Walk 3 Walking Shoes and Sketchers Women’s Go Walk 3 Walking Shoes.

-- Sandals: If you’re planning to spend some time on Singapore’s beaches, be sure to pack a pair of comfortable sandals.
+- Sandals: If you’re hoping to spend some time on Singapore’s best beaches, be sure to pack a pair of comfy lightweight travel sandals along with your regular shoes.

 - Socks: Singapore’s hot weather means that you’d be better of packing some high-performance, lightweight, moisture-wicking socks over your typical store brands.
 The REI Co-op Coolmax Ultralight Hiking Quarter Socks are a fantastic choice.

-- Travel Pants: One of the best ways pack lighter for Singapore is to swap out your regular wardrobe with some men’s travel pants.
+- Travel Pants: One of the best ways pack lighter for Singapore is to swap out your regular clothes with lightweight options including some men’s travel pants.
 Among the top choices are Patagonia Quandary Travel Pants, a lightweight, packable, quick-dry, and moisture-wicking pant that’s perfect for looking great while staying cooler.

-- Travel Shirts: For Singapore’s hot & humid weather, you’ll want to go as light as possible with your shirts.
-Men will love adding the lightweight and stylish KUHL Stealth Shirt or the casual REI Co-op Sahara T-Shirt to their Singapore packing list.
+- Travel Shirts: For Singapore’s hot & humid weather, you’ll want to go as light as possible with your clothing including with your shirts.
+Men will love adding the lightweight and stylish KUHL Stealth Shirt or the casual REI Co-op Sahara T-Shirt to their packing list for Singapore.

-- Sweater: During monsoon season (and even for the heavily air conditioned restaurants & malls), it’s not a bad idea to pack along a comfortable lightweight sweater.
+- Sweater: During monsoon season (and even for the heavily air conditioned restaurants & malls during the day), it’s not a bad idea to pack a comfortable lightweight sweater among your clothing.

-- Swimsuit: Although beaches are limited here, you still may want to pack a pair of swimming trunks (especially if you’re planning to stay at one of the top luxury hotels in Singapore).
-Once again, modesty is appreciate, so longer swimming shorts like O’Neill Men’s Santa Cruz Brisbane Board Shorts will be appreciated over a Speedo.
+- Swimsuit: Although beaches are limited in Singapore, you still may want to pack a pair of swimming trunks.
+This is especially important if you’re craving a stay at one of the best luxury hotels in Singapore or want to dip your toes in to the water at the family-friendly beaches of Sentosa Island.
+Once again, modesty is appreciated.
+Pack longer swimming shorts like O’Neill Men’s Santa Cruz Brisbane Board Shorts over an overly-revealing Speedo.

-- Travel Pants: To stay cooler in Singapore, you’ll appreciate swapping your regular trousers for some lightweight women’s travel pants.
+- Travel Pants: To stay cooler in Singapore during the day, you’ll appreciate swapping your regular trousers for some lightweight women’s travel pants.
 For casual wear, prAna Halle Travel Pants are a good choice.
-If you’re looking to up the style, go for the Anatomie Skyler Travel Pants.
+If you’re looking to boost your style, go for the Anatomie Skyler Travel Pants.

-- Sweater: Although Singapore’s weather is mostly hot, monsoon season (approximately November to January) can bring some cooler night breezes where a light sweater might come in handy.
-Shops & restaurants, thanks to the intense heat outside, can often be over air conditioned, making another case for keeping a sweater handy.
+- Sweater: Although Singapore’s weather is mostly hot, monsoon season (approximately November to January) can bring some cooler night breezes.
+Adding a light sweater into your clothing mix comes in handy during this time of year.
+Thanks to the intense heat outside, shops and restaurants can often be over air conditioned during the day.
+Keep a sweater handy in your daypack to counter the sometimes (literally) chilling experience of shopping in Singapore.

-- Travel Shorts: When it comes to shorts, modesty is appreciated in Singapore.
-A stylish and modest pair like Royal Robbins Discovery Bermuda Shorts are perfect for travelling here.
-For visiting temples, consider bringing along a shawl to cover up your legs.
+- Travel Shorts: When it comes to shorts as with other clothing wear, modesty is appreciated in Singapore.
+Pack a stylish and modest pair like Royal Robbins Discovery Bermuda Shorts for travelling here.
+For visiting some of the top attractions in Singapore, especially temples, consider bringing along a shawl to cover up your legs.

 - Travel Skirts/Dresses: You’ll probably want to skip mini skirts when travelling to Singapore.
 A brilliant choice for travellers is the Royal Robbins Discovery Travel Skirt.
 It’s not only modest, comfortable, and lightweight, but includes a zippered security pocket specifically designed for travellers.

-- Swimsuit: Whether on a beach or in your hotel’s spa & pool area, a modest swimsuit like the prAna Moorea is less likely to attract attention than a bikini.
+- Swimsuit: Whether on some of the top beaches in Singapore at Sentosa Island or in your hotel’s spa & pool area, it’s a good idea to pack a modest swimsuit like the prAna Moorea.
+It’s less likely to attract attention than a bikini.

 - Hanging Toiletry Bag: Keep all of your toiletries organized and at your fingertips with a convenient hanging toiletry bag.

-- Travel Umbrella: Even if you’ve only got a couple days in Singapore, it’s likely going to rain.
-Throw a compact travel umbrella like the Repel Windproof Travel Umbrella for good measure.
+- Umbrella: Even if you’ve only got a quick layover in Singapore, it’s likely going to rain.
+Pack a compact travel umbrella like the Repel Windproof Umbrella for good measure.

-- RFID Wallet: After an unfortunate incident of digital theft, I don’t travel anywhere with the credit & debit cards without a wallet that blocks RFID signals.
-The Travelambo RFID-Blocking Minimalist Wallet is the perfect solution for travellers.
+- RFID Wallet: After an unfortunate incident of digital theft, I don’t leave home with credit & debit cards without a wallet that blocks RFID signals.
+The Travelambo RFID-Blocking Minimalist Wallet is the perfect solution for travellers visiting Singapore.

 - RFID Passport Protector: Similarly, new biometric e-passports can leave your electronic data vulnerable to theft.
 The Zoppen RFID Travel Wallet & Organizer offers RFID-blocking technology along with extra space for other important documents, cards, and boarding passes.

-- Sleep Mask: If the cabin lights (or early morning sunrise) keeps you from a full sleep, a sleep mask like the ALASKA BEAR Natural Silk Sleep Mask will leave you in full darkness so sleep will no longer elude you.
+- Sleep Mask: If the cabin lights (or early morning sunrise) keeps you from a full sleep, pack a sleep mask like the ALASKA BEAR Natural Silk Sleep Mask.
+It will leave you in full darkness so in-flight sleep will no longer elude you.

 - Ear Plugs: Light sleepers will love drowning out the noise with a pair of premium ear plugs like the Luiswell Travel Ear Plugs.
 Not only do they dull the ambient sounds around you, these innovative ear plugs equalize pressure with changes in altitude.

 - Water Bottle: The hot Singapore climate necessitates proper hydration.
 Stay ahead of the game with a Nomader Collapsible Water Bottle.
-When not in use, the bottle collapses for easy storage.
+When not in use, this innovative water bottle collapses for easy storage.

-- Oral Care: Don’t forget your toothbrush, toothpaste, dental floss, and mouthwash.
-If you forget or run out, don’t worry.
-It’s easy to find anything you need at local pharmacies.
+- Oral Care: Don’t forget to pack your toothbrush, toothpaste, dental floss, and mouthwash.
+If you forget or run out, don’t worry; it’s easy to find anything you need at local pharmacies.

 - Soap/Body Wash/Hair Care: Minimalist packers staying a mid-range or luxury hotel might want to lighten the load by using the hotel toiletries.
-If you’re particular and would rather not chance it, be sure to bring along your favourite soaps, shampoos, and conditioners from back home as you may not be able to find the same brands in Singapore.
+If you’re particular and would rather not chance it, be sure to bring along your favourite soaps, shampoos, and conditioners from back home.
+You may not be able to find the same brands in Singapore.

 - Hairstyling Products: Like much of Asia, you won’t have a problem finding a wide variety of hair styling products in Singapore.
-Throw your favourite into your luggage just in case.
+Pack your favourite into your luggage just in case.

 - Anti-Perspirant/Deodorant: In case you hadn’t heard, Singapore can get a little sweaty.
 Be sure to pack your favourite brand as it might be difficult to find or expensive here.

-- Lip Balm: The dead heat of Singapore can crack your lips like no one’s business.
-I’d recommend a good sunscreen lip balm like Sun Bum SPF30 Lip Balm to keep your lips healthy.
+- Lip Balm: The hot and humid climate of Singapore can crack your lips like no one’s business.
+I’d recommend a good sunscreen lip balm like Sun Bum SPF30 Lip Balm to keep your lips healthy while visiting Singapore.

-- Sunscreen: It doesn’t matter where you go, sunscreen seems to be pricey.
-Chances are though, it’ll be far cheaper to pick up in your own country than in Singapore.
+- Sunscreen: Wherever you go, sunscreen seems to be pricey.
+Chances are, it’ll be far cheaper to pick up in your own country than in Singapore.
 A good sunscreen for the summer heat is Sun Bum Original Moisturizing Sunscreen Lotion.

 - First-Aid Kit: Wherever you go, it’s a great idea to keep a basic first-aid kit handy.
 Be sure to include items like bandages, a painkiller, an antiseptic ointment, a fever reducer, anti-nausea tablets, anti-diarrhea tablets, and anti-inflammatories.